p-lambert/mutant.el/README.md

 ## mutant.el
-*An Emacs interface for the Mutant testing tool*
+*An interface for the Mutant testing tool*

 ---